3DOM-FBK/NeRFBK/README.md

 # NERFBK: A HOLISTIC DATASET FOR BENCHMARKING NERF-BASED 3D RECONSTRUCTION
 This is a repository of image collections - called NeRFBK - with real and synthetic data specifically assembled to support researchers in evaluating and comparing the performances of NeRF algorithms against a reliable and accurate Ground Truth (GT).
+The data contains:
-The data contains industrial objects (reflective and textureless metallic surfaces), transparent objects (mainly glasses), heritage scenarios (including lost scenes), as well as large-scale urban areas acquired with drone or airborne cameras.
+- industrial objects (reflective and textureless metallic surfaces);
+- transparent objects (mainly glasses);
+- heritage scenarios (small and large scales, including lost scenes);
+- large scale urban areas acquired with drone or airborne cameras.
-Researchers can compare NeRF methods on textured, textureless, metallic, transparent and aerial scenes to optimize and validate techniques for real-world use, such as in industrial inspections, cultural heritage preservation or large-scale 3D modeling.
+Researchers can compare NeRF methods on textured, textureless, metallic, transparent and aerial scenes to optimize and validate techniques for real-world use, such as in industrial inspections, cultural heritage preservation or large-scale urban 3D modeling.
-For each dataset, GT data vary from LiDAR or Terrestrial Laser scanning to high-resolution photogrammetry.
+For each dataset, GT data vary from LiDAR or Terrestrial Laser Scanning to high-resolution photogrammetry.
 Using these GT, quantitative evaluations can be performed to provide an unbiased comparison of geometric accuracy.
 Different approaches and metrics can include best plane fitting, cloud-to-cloud comparison, profiling, accuracy and completeness analyses, RMSE, etc.
 For each scenario, images and GT data can be downloaded from the given links.

 If you use these data and you publish any result, please acknolwedge this repository and its related publications.
 Thanks!

 [**Related Papers**]
 - Gabriele Mazzacca, Ali Karami, Simone Rigon, Elisa Mariarosaria Farella, Pawel Trybala and Fabio Remondino, 2023: <a href="https://isprs-archives.copernicus.org/articles/XLVIII-M-2-2023/1051/2023/" target=page>NeRF FOR HERITAGE 3D RECONSTRUCTION</a>.
 Int.
 Arch.
 Photogramm.
 Remote Sens.
 Spatial Inf.
 Sci., XLVIII-M-2-2023, pp. 1051–1058